TUDelft-PRIME-Books/Linear-Algebra/Chapter1/Inner_Product.md

 ::::

 ::::{exercise}
 :label: Exc:InnerProduct:ProofPropDist

-Check the three properties of the distance function as stated in {prf:ref}`Prop:InnerProduct:PropertiesNorm`. &nbsp;
+Check the three properties  of the distance function as stated in {prf:ref}`Prop:InnerProduct:PropertiesDistance`. &nbsp;
 For Rule iii., only show how it  follows from the corresponding Rule iii. in that same proposition.
 ::::